KabirDabholkar/testMFB/README.md

 At this point all the reaction data is stored `/react_data/` in the corresponding seed folders.

 ### avg3.py
-This is the fastest code to obtain average and standard deviation of the MCell data so far.
+As of now this is the fastest code to obtain average and standard deviation of the MCell data so far.
 It parellels the tasks.
 It takes the model name for example, `8` for mcell8 as an argument.
 ```shell
 $ python avg3.py 8
 ```